endeavouros-team/PKGBUILDS/welcome/Adding-own-commands.md

     --field="_align(Firefox web browser)!firefox-default!Browse the web with Firefox":fbtn                 "firefox"
 )
 </pre>
-*Tip*: If you start Welcome from the terminal with command `eos-welcome`, you can get some "debugging" output to the terminal that may be useful for later analysis.
+<sup>*Tip*: If you start Welcome from the terminal with command `eos-welcome`, you can get some "debugging" output to the terminal that may be useful for later analysis.</sup>
 <br>

 ## Example: run commands in terminal with `RunInTerminal`